crawljax/crawljax/README.md

       <crawljax.version>VERSION</crawljax.version>
     </properties>

-For more information on how to write a Crawljax plugin see [this page](https://github.com/crawljax/crawljax/wiki/Writing-a-plugin).

-The parent pom unfortunately isn't available in a public repository yet.
-Until it is, you also need to declare the repository in your pom.
+The parent pom isn't available in a public repository yet.
+You need to declare the repository in your pom:

     <repositories>
         <repository>